 Nevertheless, time theft is still considered a crime.
 While the cases are more complicated, a person can be sued for it and would have to recover all unlawfully obtained money.

 The practice shows that in most cases, this is not brought to the attention of the judicial system.
-Substantial time theft can lead to employees being fired for stealing company time, or other forms of disciplinary punishment.
+Substantial timesheet fraud can lead to employees being fired for stealing company time, or other forms of disciplinary punishment.
 Again, this depends on where your business is located so it’s best to consult an attorney.
 However, it is very rare to see wage theft criminal charges against employees.

 For this reason, it’s best to try to prevent time theft instead of reacting to it once you discover it’s happening.